thruthesky/easy_packages/easychat/README.md

 - `open` - is true when the room is open group chat.

+#### Cost of Firestore

+- Firestore is more expensive compared to Realtime Database.
+  - In the previous version, we were able to build the complete chat functionality with Realtime Database, but you(developers) don't like it.
+That's why we converted it to Firestore.
+Well, it costs more.
+  - We have plan to customize on costy parts of Firestore chat rooms, and share the chat room data management with Realtime Database.
+  - For now, when theere is a chat message, chat room updates.
+    - In chat room list screen and chat room screen, the chat room document are listened(subscribed) for realtime updates.
+And it will be a bit costy.
+    - If you have millions of users and if it costs, let us know.
+We will hurry to customize it for low cost.

 ### Chat message database struture (RTDB)

 For the speed and cost efficiencies, the chat messages are saved under `/chat-messages/{roomId}` in Realtime Database